 Dr Isaac Myers

-I lecture in Anatomy and am one of two academic leads for Student Experience in the School of Biosciences.
+I am head of Year 1 in the School of Biosciences and lecture in anatomy.
 I am a qualified medical doctor (MB BCh) with an intercalated BSc in Cellular and Molecular Pathology and an MSc in Cancer Biology and Therapeutics, and am passionate about enhancing student experience across all elements of their programme.

-Within Cardiff University, I predominantly teach anatomy to a range of undergraduate and postgraduate students across medical, dental, pharmacy, and biosicences courses.
-Within my role as Student Experience (Community) Lead, I work with a diverse team to enhance the Bioscience learning community, and sit on a number of teams responsible for management of the School's undergraduate and postgraduate programmes.
+Within Cardiff University, I teach anatomy to a range of undergraduate and postgraduate students across medical, dental, pharmacy, and biosicences courses.
+Within my role as Year 1 Coordinator, I also teach on the first-year bioscience "Skills for Science" module and sit on a number of teams responsible for leadership and steering of the School's undergraduate programmes.

 Research and Educational Interests